 uniq, which strips out duplicate entries from the list—without this last bit, you’d see a lot of repetition in the list, because every open app will have multiple open files.

-And that’s all there is to it; thanks to commandlinefu.com for posting this useful tidbit.
+That’s all there is to it.
+Thanks to commandlinefu.com for posting this useful tidbit.